b40deep/PhDThesis/chapters/md_log/STORIES.md

     - maybe _support network_ can make up the enemies and allies so that in the end, the bond is stronger..?

 - Jacki email about testing diff patient dets and their influence on the story.
-    - does image bg match _city/town_ and _location description_?
+    - ✅ does image bg match _city/town_ and _location description_?
+        - not aligned. suggests similar environments to urban schools for user Test001 who lives in a rural area.
+[PDF is on fifty90]
-    - does _safety rating_ match exercise decision esp walking/jogging?
+    - ✅ does _safety rating_ match exercise decision esp walking/jogging?
+        - not aligned. still suggests walks for user Test001 even when input says there are safety concerns affecting outdoor activity.
+[PDF is on alienware]
+    - ➡️ need to go through the form and align story generation to specific inputs from it (similar to previous point above).